 For transgender people in many states, US passports are frequently the best way have ID that reflects gender, and in some states, it may be the only way.
 As illustrated on the map below, states have different requirements to change how gender is listed on driver’s licenses and state IDs.

-Until 2010, to change the gender marker on a passport, individuals were required to have undergone sexual reassignment surgery.
+Until 2010, to change the gender marker on a passport, individuals were required to have undergone gender completion surgery.
 Under an Obama administration policy enacted in 2010, the State Department allowed individuals to change gender markers on a US passport, if the applicant applied with a letter from their a physician stating that the passport applicant had “appropriate clinical treatment.”
-“Appropriate clinical treatment,” was used as a somewhat loose and subjective term- the doctor and transgender individual ultimately define what that means together, and it doesn’t necessarily require the huge leap of undergoing gender reassignment surgery.
+“Appropriate clinical treatment,” was used as a somewhat loose and subjective term- the doctor and transgender individual ultimately define what that means together, and it doesn’t necessarily require the huge leap of undergoing gender completion surgery.

 “That simple change in documentation where your name and gender matches your appearance can change your world,” said Toni-Michelle Williams, a community organizer with the Solutions Not Punishment Collaborative.
 “It can change your interactions with police and the people you meet in everyday life.
 It makes all the difference.”